prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

   * changes that merge records
   * sharding?

-### Maintain two WALs (well four, with WBL)
+### Alternative: Maintain two WALs (well four, with WBL)

 Duplicating records would be too expensive for already painful latency and CPU/mem usage for e.g. replay.

-However, we could write an entirely new WAL with only a disk latency and space penalty.
+However, we could write an entirely new WAL with only a disk latency and space penalty, on top of writing old one, for compatibility.

 Cons:
 * Disk space increased
 * Inconsistent with the TSDB format strategy.
 * Complex to implement.

-### Use feature flag instead
+### Alternative: Use feature flag instead

 Instead of `--storage.tsdb.stateful.write-wal-version` we could add a feature flag like logic.